andrejbauer/clerical/README.md

     dune build

-Dune compiles the program and creates the executable `clerical.exe` (also on MacOS and Linux).
+Dune compiles the program and creates the executable `clerical.exe`.
 You can run it with:

     ./clerical.exe --prelude prelude.real

 ## Unit testing